-It’s no secret that my company Edify is all about onboarding, and our team was recently reminded of how much proper onboarding can lead to employee success.
+It’s no secret that Edify lives and breathes engineering onboarding, and our team was recently reminded of how much proper onboarding can lead to employee success.

 This reminder didn’t come through the usual channel of working with companies, but through someone who works in Higher Education.